BashSenpai/cli/README.md

 ### Version 0.80 (planned)

-- [ ] Better error handling: print better outputs when receiving an error from the API
+- [x] Better error handling: print better output on receiving an error from the API
 - [ ] Extra context: provide optional information about your own environment to improve the results
 - [ ] Multi-language support: provided by ChatGPT